Frequently Asked Questions

 ADHD / Cognitive

-It reconstructs your “save game” for any domain — where you were, what's open, what you decided, what stage you're at.
+See all prosthetic tools →It reconstructs your "save game" for any domain — where you were, what's open, what you decided, what stage you're at.
 Instead of spending 30 minutes fumbling through old conversations to reconstruct context, you get instant recall.
 The difference is measured in minutes saved per context switch.

 No. Anyone who context-switches between projects benefits from persistent memory and instant state recovery.
 ADHD minds benefit most because context loss is more severe and more frequent — but the tools are useful for any knowledge worker who juggles multiple domains.